mckennapsean/dissertation/content/06-security.md

 shown above the timeline for each.
 Prototypes are linked via curved lines to evaluation methods, and the final BubbleNet dashboard in c) is linked to deployments in two different discourse channels.

+Furthermore, at the bottom of [@fig:process], we highlight the different activities of the design activity framework, from the perspective of the primary visualization designer across the various discourse channels, design methods, and resulting visualization artifacts.
+What is unique is how a previous design process, presented in [@sec:formulation], fed into this design study and the unique impact of the various visualization artifacts had on the final BubbleNet dashboard visualization system.

 The first portion of this design study was informed by a previous domain